vespa-engine/blog/_posts/2021-02-16-image-similarity-search.md

 ```

 We define a fieldset which is a way to combine matching over multiple string fields.
-We chose to only text queries over the *title* and *description* field.
+We will only do text queries over the *title* and *description* field.

 ```python